 You could still find families that offer camping gear.
 I would recommend personal equipment for hygiene and avoiding expensive fines in case the gear got damaged under you.

 This form of shared economy in travelling is common in Europe and is quickly becoming famous in other parts of the world.

 Save on cost by eating with Locals

 One of the newest ways you could save on costs during your travel is by eating with locals.
 Ideally, these websites allow locals to post their dinner meals and other meals.
-Travelers on the other hand link with them and enjoy a meal together.
+Travellers, on the other hand, link with them and enjoy a meal together.

 Sites that allow you to share a meal with the locals include; colunching, Mealsharing and eat with locals.

 Share on the cost by getting cheap taxis

 This is somewhat similar to car booming in someone’s car or getting a lift.
 The difference with this one is that you pay a small price for the taxi.

 While travelling away from home, you are likely to be overcharged by taxi drivers who realise you are new to the area.

 One of the most popular cheap taxis is Lyft.
 This service allows locals to pick you up and drop you off whenever you need to go.